 What can you see?

 The Secession building hosted the Beethoven exhibition and this is where you’ll still find Klimt’s Frieze.
 This continuity hides a rather chequered history for the work, though.

 The state-owned artwork is officially on loan from the Österreichische Galerie Belvedere (who also have The Kiss in their Belvedere collection).

 The female figure “Nagende Kummer”, on the same wall as Typhon, seems straight out of Egon Schiele’s studio, even down to the positions of the fingers on the hands.
 But since Schiele was about 12 when the Beethoven Frieze first appeared, that might be a clue to one of Schiele’s sources of inspiration.

 I will embarrassingly admit that the most enjoyable part of viewing the work was listening to the better informed (than me) art students and experts discuss it all.
 I felt like lighting a pretend Gauloise cigarette and assuming a thoughtful pose while imaginary smoke curled up around me.
-But I didn’t.
+(In case you’re worried, I resisted the urge.
+It helped that I don’t actually smoke or carry around Gauloise cigarettes.)

 Check the separate article on the Secession building for opening times, entrance prices etc.

 - There is no separate entrance ticket for the Frieze.
 You need a standard ticket that also gets you into the Secession’s contemporary art exhibitions.
 Is it worth it?
 For fleeting visitors, it’s an expensive dip into Klimt’s work.
 For Klimt and art fans, it is most definitely worth it

 How to find the Beethoven Frieze